M-amir097/ipc/English.README.md

      } IPC_USAGE_TYPE_E;
     ```
   * Adding a member for the usage type in enum IPC_USAGE_TYPE_E.
-  * Make sure to add it just before IPC_USAGE_TYPE_MAX (Avoiding effect existing definitions)
+  * Make sure to add it just before IPC_USAGE_TYPE_MAX (Avoiding effect on existing definitions)
   * The value defined here is used to specify the argument usageType such as ipcServerStart() defined in ipc.h.
-* For new usage, Defining enumeration for change notification type
+* For new usage, Define enumeration for the change notification type.
   * Sample code of this part will be as follow:
     ```patch
     +typedef enum { // Preparing only the type which we want to monitor data change